-It’s probably safe to assume that if you haven’t been hacked yet, then it’s inevitable that at some point in time someone will attempt to hack into your site.
+It’s safe to assume that if your website or blog hasn’t been hacked yet, then it’s inevitable that at some point in time someone will attempt to hack into your site.

-Thousands of websites are attacked every year!
-Could yours be next?
+Thousands of websites and blogs are attacked every year!
+Will yours be one of them?

 According to the Cnet report,

 “With some old-fashioned trickery, hackers were able to get more than 162,000 legitimate WordPress-powered Web sites to mount a distributed-denial-of-service attack against another Web site.”

 As described by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WP websites and direct a distributed-denial-of-service cyber-attack (DDoS) towards another popular website.

 You may think that the information in your website or blog has no value to hackers, but the reality is that all websites have some value to a malicious user.